-Story-wise, I particularly liked the change that visits Clay’s mind after hearing Hannah’s tapes.
+Another point I want to make and what I particularly liked about this story is the change that visits Clay’s mind after hearing Hannah’s tapes.

 This story tells you what big of an impact you can have on someone else’s life; how your words and deeds can affect others and the ripple effect of your conducts, even though the effect of which is unbeknownst to yourself.

 And once you know the truth, that’ll change how you view things and people.